ghbcode/website/notebooks/cython.md

 t = Timer('c_prime.calculate(10000)', 'import prime')
 ```

-you should see roughly a 600% increase in speed.
+You should see roughly a 600% increase in speed.
 That is pretty neat considering how little effor it took.
-As mentioned previously, the key step is in changing the original Python code so that the translation to C make as much use of the C language as possible.
+As mentioned previously, the key step is in changing the original Python code so that the translation to C makes as much use of the C language as possible.
 And there is a very good tool to help you toward that goal.
 If you run the command below a .html file will be generated where the lines that are highlighted yellow indicate code that stands to gain from updates.

 > cython c_prime.pyx -a

-In the image below you will see that the for loop in line 9 became a single line of C code.
-This can be gleaned by clicking on the '+' sign by line 9 and seeing that there is only one like of code there.
-Conversely, if you click around other lines you will see that what may seem like a one liner is in fact a large amount of code.
+In the image below you will see that the for loop in line 9 became a single line of C code (this can be gleaned by clicking on the '+' sign by line 9 and seeing that there is only one like of code there).
+Previously, this loop was something like 20 commands or so.

 ![cython improvement areas](cython.png)